 Only two years after the start of Stichting Leeuw, an amazing milestone was reached.
 Late May 2015 saw the return of two lions to Africa.
 The lion couple Masrya and Nero were the first lucky ones.
 Saying goodbye to these lions was a bittersweet happening.
 Both have had a harrowing past, and they were dearly loved by the keepers, volunteers and visitors of Stichting Leeuw.

-The couple has found a home on a large fenced stretch of land in South Africa.
-The reserve was already home to four other lions, who much like Masrya and Nero would never survive in the actual wild.
+The couple has found a home on a large fenced stretch of land in South Africa at The Lions Foundation.
 Because of the physical disabilities they have as a result of their past, they will always need to be fed.
 The journey to Africa and installing the fences around Masrya and Nero’s new home, was financed by Stichting Leeuw.
 By donating you can help make their story one of many more.

 Stichting Leeuw’s proud lioness Masrya is now an entirely different lioness than the sick weak creature once rescued by the foundation.
 Her story begins in the streets of Cairo, Egypt where she was a picture cub for tourists.
 Her owner had her declawed to prevent her from scratching tourists while taking photographs.

 As she got older she was purchased by a private collector of exotic animals.
 She was placed in a small cage at the head of a busy street to promote her owner’s private zoo.
 The cage was big enough to lie down in, to stand up in and to sit in… but that was it.
 The only thing this majestic creature could do was watch people walk past her cage, day-in and day-out.